drguptavivek/central-backend/docs/vg_core_server_edits.md

 - Restrict session settings numeric strings to integer values.
 - Validate reset-password newPassword type and treat whitespace-only values as missing.
 - Validate self-revoke deviceId as string.
+- Allow admin session revoke when the session's projectId is null (field_keys deleted) without returning 404.

 ## lib/domain/vg-app-user-auth.js
 - Return invalidDataTypeOfParameter when patching fullName/phone with non-string values.
 - Normalize whitespace-only phone values to null.
+- When revoking sessions without a projectId, skip audit acteeId and synthesize a field_key actor for session termination.

+## lib/model/query/vg-app-user-auth.js
+- Use a LEFT JOIN to field_keys for session lookups to allow revoke after field key deletion.